Scheme (programming language): Hygienic macros

-In the R5RS standard and also in later reports, the syntax of Scheme can easily be extended via the macro system.
+In the R5RS standard and in later reports, the syntax of Scheme can easily be extended via the macro system.
 The R5RS standard introduced a powerful hygienic macro system that allows the programmer to add new syntactic constructs to the language using a simple pattern matching sublanguage (R5RS sec 4.3).
 Prior to this, the hygienic macro system had been relegated to an appendix of the R4RS standard, as a "high level" system alongside a "low level" macro system, both of which were treated as extensions to Scheme rather than an essential part of the language.

 Implementations of the hygienic macro system, also called syntax-rules, are required to respect the lexical scoping of the rest of the language.
 This is assured by special naming and scoping rules for macro expansion and avoids common programming errors that can occur in the macro systems of other programming languages.
 R6RS specifies a more sophisticated transformation system, syntax-case, which has been available as a language extension to R5RS Scheme for some time.